What to keep in your suit pockets (and what not to)

 Side pockets.
 And don’t forget to empty the contents when you get home.

-Parting thoughts on what’s in your suit pockets
+Parting thoughts on what to keep in your suit pockets

 As a rule of thumb, never store any food in your jacket pockets.
 Either inner or outer pockets.
 Food just has a tendency to get loose and stain your jacket.
 And remember, it’s wise to minimize the amount of dry cleaning cycles that you put your jacket through as even the best cleaners out there still utilize processes and treatments that will, over time, break down the natural oils and fibers in your jacket.